AbdulrhmanGoni/mecha_agent_client/README.md

 Mecha Agent Client

-This is the client side of Mecha Agent App, Which is a RAG Application to create AI agents answer questions based on a given datasets.
+This is the client side of Mecha Agent App, Which is a RAG Application allows users to create AI agents answer questions based on given datasets by the users